 July 30, 2020 - A study published by the NEJM found that RSV F protein nanoparticle vaccination in pregnant women did not meet the prespecified success criterion for efficacy against RSV-associated, medically significant lower respiratory tract infection in infants up to date 90 days of life.

-February 16, 2021 - GlaxoSmithKline plc announced that patient dosing has begun in Phase III clinical program investigating the immunogenicity, safety, reactogenicity, and persistence of its RSV candidate vaccine for older adults (GSK3844766A).
+February 16, 2021 - GlaxoSmithKline plc announced that patient dosing has begun in the Phase III clinical program investigating the immunogenicity, safety, reactogenicity, and persistence of its RSV candidate vaccine for older adults (GSK3844766A).

 November 21, 2020 - 'Good progress is being made in RSV prevention research.
 DURING A VIRTUAL PRESENTATION, Mary T. Caserta, M.D., a pediatrics professor at the University of Rochester Medical Center, updated several RSV investigational products and vaccines in development for infants and pregnant mothers.

 November 18, 2020 - According to the Centers for Disease Control and Prevention, virtually all children get an RSV infection at two years old.
 RSV will often cause a mild, cold-like illness but can also cause severe bronchiolitis and pneumonia.